joohe-e/DGComics/README.md

-# DGComics: Semi-Automatically Authoring Graph Comics for Dynamic Graphs
+# DG Comics: Semi-Automatically Authoring Graph Comics for Dynamic Graphs

-DGComics is a novel comic authoring tool for dynamic graphs that allows users to semi-automatically build the comic and annotate it.
+DG Comics is a novel comic authoring tool for dynamic graphs that allows users to semi-automatically build the comic and annotate it.
 The tool uses a hierarchical clustering algorithm that we newly developed for segmenting consecutive snapshots of the dynamic graph while preserving their chronological order.
 It also provides rich information on both individuals and communities extracted from dynamic graphs in multiple views, where users can explore dynamic graphs and choose what to tell in comics.

 ![system overview](readme-images/system.png "System Overview")

-## How to add your own data to DGComics
+## How to add your own data to DG Comics

 - You can add your own processed data to the directory `backend/data/<your data name>`
 - Use `data_processing.ipynb` to check our preprocessing pipeline